AdamMooers/upsilon/doc/verilog_manual.md

 All the code that you need to understand in `soc.py` is heavily documented.
 (If it's not, that means I don't understand it.)

+F4PGA is an open source synthesis suite.
+LiteX handles F4PGA for you (most of the time).

+You should use the Dockerfiles included with upsilon.
+They are simple and are pinned to the latest known stable version that can build Upsilon.
+If you really want to install LiteX and F4PGA to your system, just follow the commands in the docker files.

 # Workarounds and Hacks